starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

    ```

+### Proton Steam Installation

+1. Set up your machine

+   * As root, add a file `/etc/sysctl.d/99-game-vm.conf` with contents

+             vm.max_map_count = 16777216
+             fs.file-max = 524288

+     Then `sudo sysctl -f /etc/sysctl.d/99-game-vm.conf`

+   * Edit `/etc/security/limits.d` to contain the lines

+             me soft nofile 524288
+             me hard nofile 524288

+     where `me` is your username

+   * Log out and back in

+1. Purchase, download, run the Launcher Installer

+   * Register with RSI, buy a Star Citizen package
+   * Download `RSI Launcher-Setup-2.0.6.exe` or your version
+   * Install `protonup` from your distro package manager,
+     or`pip install protonup`
+   * run `protonup`: I have GE Proton 9.16
+   * Start Steam, go to Game Library, + Add a Game (bottom left)
+   * Add `RSI Launcher-Setup-2.0.6.exe` or your version
+   * Right-click library tab:
+     * Add `--no-sandbox` to Shortcut
+     * Ensure `GE Proton 9.16` or later in Compatibility
+   * Click to run Launcher Setup, wait for setup to finish

+1. Set up and run the Launcher

+   * In your `~/.steam` directory, do `find . -name
+     '*Roberts*' -print` to find where Steam put the game
+   * [optional] Symlink this directory to `~/sc` for convenience
+   * `cd` to this directory, and say

+             echo `pwd`
+             echo "Z:`pwd | tr '/' '\\'`"

+     The first line is the absolute Path to Star Citizen [PSC],
+     the second is the absolute Wine Path to Star Citizen
+     [WPSC]
+   * `mkdir -p [PSC]/StarCitizen/LIVE`
+   * In Steam + Add a Game and add [PSC]/RSI Launcher/RSI Launcher.exe
+   * Right-click library tab:
+     * Rename to Star Citizen
+     * Add `--no-sandbox` to Shortcut
+     * Ensure `GE Proton 9.16` or later in Compatibility
+   * Run the Star Citizen Launcher

+1. Install Star Citizen

+   * Go to RSI menu in the Launcher (upper left) >> Settings >> Games.
+     Change RSI Library Location to [WPSC]
+   * Go to RSI >> Settings >> Application.
+Click Enable Close
+     To Quit
+   * Click Install Game.
+Wait for it to eventually
+     hang.
+Close the window to exit the installer
+   * Run the Launcher again and click Install Game
+     again.
+This time the installation will eventually complete
+     after several hundred GB

+1. Play Star Citizen

+   * Click Launch Game in the Launcher.
+The game will try to start
+   * For me, it crashed with a watchdog timer error.
+See
+     [PSC]/StarCitizen/LIVE/Game.log
+   * Run it again.
+You should be playing now

 ### Heroic Games Launcher
 > [!important]
 > If using flatpak apps, ensure the install location is whitelisted using Flatseal or similar methods.